slim1985/todo-list/README.md

 -   For starting Storybook run command (in the root of repo):\
     `pnpm run components:start`

+### Unit Testing and Integration Testing

+-   For starting unit and integration tests run command (in the root of repo):\
+    `pnpm run test`

 ## Credits

 Thanks [Alexei Gudashev](https://github.com/Gudashev 'Alexei Gudashev') for advice and code reviews.